ebd622/splunk/core_certified_power_user/README.md

     * Use the bin command with the _time field

   * Formatting Time
+    * Use various date and time eval functions to format time

   * Comparing Index Time versus Search Time
   * Using Time Commands
   * Working with Time Zones